Airport departure … Ready or not, here we go!

 Twenty years and 300,000 miles later, our trip to Italy remains one of the best vacations I’ve ever taken.
 For the first time in my life, I saw my mother as a person, not as a tormenter who existed solely to question my choice in both men and lipsticks.
 Our travels together as grown-ups these last two decades have increased my respect for her and strengthened the overwhelming love I have for this person who has become a friend in addition to being my parent.

 Valerie and her mother bookend a Statue of Liberty replica in their favorite color. ©Kelley School of Business at Indiana University/Josh Anderson

-The book, Planes, Canes, and Automobiles grew out of the success of my blog, Travel with Aging Parents, which I launched in 2013.
+The book, Planes, Canes, and Automobiles grew out of the success of my blog (no longer available), which I launched in 2013.
 My impetus for the blog came in late 2012 when planning a trip to Australia.
 I realized my mother’s capabilities had changed: she now needed a wheelchair and did not want to travel alone even on short flights.
 I looked for suggestions for handling these changes, and I was struck by the lack of resources to help people plan vacations with an aging friend or family member.
 I couldn’t find any comprehensive information that shed light on the nuances of globetrotting with aging parents, and realized that many of my friends were struggling with the same challenges.

 Planes, Canes, and Automobiles is available on Amazon.com and through other internet and local booksellers.

 Paperback, published Oct 2015, 248 pages

 ISBN-10: 1626342164; ISBN-13: 978-1626342163

 This informative book offers insights and tips on:

 Developing Strong Bonds: How traveling can create stronger bonds between you and your parents in ways that no number of phone calls and emails can ever equal.